 Good quotation terms and conditions protect your business and prevent misunderstandings.
 Start with the basics: what exactly are you delivering, when, where and at what price?

 Consider practical matters such as delivery terms, what happens in the event of changes, and who is responsible for which costs.
-Refer to your general terms and conditions for detailed provisions.
+Refer to your terms and conditions for detailed provisions.

 | Condition | Why it is important | Practical example |